LiamJCates/Programming-Notes/C++/Syntax/Statements/Expressions/Constants/_Constants.md

   const
   constexpr

-const
+### const
 meaning roughly ‘‘I promise not to change this value.’’

-This is used primarily as a type qualifier to specify interfaces so that data passed to functions using pointers and references isn't modified.
+const is used primarily as a type qualifier to specify interfaces so that data passed to functions using pointers and references isn't modified.
 The value of a const can be calculated at run time.

-constexpr
+### constexpr
 meaning roughly ‘‘to be evaluated at compile time.’’

-This is used primarily to specify constants, to allow placement of data in read-only memory (where it is unlikely to be corrupted), and for performance.
+constexpr is used primarily to specify constants, to allow placement of data in read-only memory (where it is unlikely to be corrupted), and for performance.

 The value of a constexpr must be calculated by the compiler.